 You must file Form 1099-NEC for anyone you had backup withholdings for, even if the amount was less than $600.

 When is Form 1099-NEC due?

-Employers are required to send Form 1099-NEC to the taxpayer and file a copy with the IRS by February 1 in 2021.
+Employers are required to send Form 1099-NEC to the taxpayer and file a copy with the IRS by February 1.

 What do I do if I don’t receive Form 1099-NEC?

-If you haven’t received your form by February 1, 2021, contact the company you performed work for directly to request it.
-You will need the form to file your 2020 taxes, so you must contact the company promptly.
+If you haven’t received your form by February 1, contact the company you performed work for directly to request it.
+You will need the form to file your taxes by the filing deadline, so you should contact the company as soon as possible.

 Yes, you can file Form 1099-NEC electronically with TaxSlayer.

-The 1099-MISC was redesigned to reflect the changes we mentioned above.
+The 1099-MISC was redesigned in 2020 to reflect the changes mentioned above.
 The biggest update to the form was made to Box 7, which was used for reporting non-employee compensation.
 Now Box 7 reports direct sales of $5,000 or more.